valkey-io/valkey-doc/docs/management/security/encryption.md

 ]
 ---

-SSL/TLS is supported by Valkey starting with version 6 as an optional feature that needs to be enabled at compile time.
+SSL/TLS is supported by Valkey as an optional feature that needs to be enabled at compile time.

 ## Getting Started